Lt. Vincent Hanna

 - One Last Job: He plans himself one last bank heist before his retirement.

-- Red Oni, Blue Oni: The blue to Hanna's red.
+- Red Oni, Blue Oni: He's the stoic blue to Hanna's hot-blooded red.

 - The Stoic: Unlike his chaser, Vincent, he doesn't chew up the scenery and is cold and calculating, though he has a few Berserk Buttons like Waingro or Charlene meeting with her lover.

-- There Is No Kill Like Overkill: He makes sure that Waingro is really dead by giving him a Boom, Headshot after shooting him in the heart.
+- There Is No Kill Like Overkill: He makes sure that Waingro is really dead by giving him a Boom, Headshot! after shooting him in the heart.
+Twice.

 - Villain Protagonist: A bank robber who is a main character, but he has an equal role with Lt.
 Hanna, the cop trying to catch him.